 Perhaps the most powerful moment in the Family Member Updates was the Remembrance Ceremony.
-Families were invited to share their stories about loved ones, stories of where these servicemembers fought and were last seen, and the last impact on the lives of those left behind.
+Families were invited to share their stories about loved ones, stories of where these servicemembers fought and were last seen, and the enduring impact on the lives of those left behind.
 These individuals, as their recollections showed, had experienced a double loss: the death of a loved one and the absence of a final resting place to visit.

 One of the essential aspects of the Museum’s mission is to make certain that these individuals and their service are remembered.
 And, as part of the Museum’s partnership with DPAA, we are committed to assisting the Agency in locating, identifying, and bringing home these servicemembers.